 As noted above, Section 5(b)(1) of ISA subjects to ISA sanctions firms or persons determined to have sold to Iran (1) technology useful for weapons of mass destruction (WMD) or (2) "destabilizing numbers and types" of advanced conventional weapons.
-The language of the provision indicates that it is inNo sanctions under this section have been imposed.
+No sanctions under this section have been imposed.